-- 1. Prove statements about set-inclusion. - 2.
-Know the set operations of union and intersection. - 3.
-Apply DeMorgan's Laws to simplify expressions involving sets. - 4.
+- Prove statements about set-inclusion.
+1. - 2.
+3. Know the set operations of union and intersection. - Apply DeMorgan's Laws to simplify expressions involving sets. - 4.
 Know the definition of a function. - 5.
 Apply recursive procedures. - 6.
-Prove theorems using induction. - 7.
-Verify that a given set of ordered pairs is an equivalence relation. - 8.
+Prove theorems using induction. - Identify and verify equivalence relations.
+7. - 8.
 Know the relationship between a partition and its equivalence relation. - 9.
 Determine whether two graphs are isomorphic. - 10.
 Know the conditions under which an Euler Path or Euler Circuit exists in a graph. - 11.
 Find an Euler Path or Euler Circuit in a graph, when one exists. - 12.
 Know the conditions under which a spanning tree exists in a graph. - 13.
 Find a spanning tree in a graph, when one exists. - 14.
-Understand the fundamentals of propositional calculus, Boolean Algebra, and digital logic gates.
+Know the fundamentals of propositional calculus, Boolean Algebra, and digital logic gates.